cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 ## Instructions
 ### 1. Requirements
 #### 1.1 IFC File
-This agent is designed to work with IFC2x3 TC1 schema.
+This agent is designed to work with the [IFC2x3 TC1 schema](https://technical.buildingsmart.org/standards/ifc/ifc-schema-specifications/).
 IFC4 schema are not yet included.
 The scope coverage is also non-exhaustive at this point, including only the relevant concepts.

 Some excluded concepts are:
  - Property Sets